Kingsbury Fish & Wildlife Area

-- Primary species include channel catfish, bluegill, crappie, largemouth bass, northern pike and rough fish.
+- Primary species include channel catfish, bluegill, crappie, largemouth bass, and Northern pike.

-- Boat ramps are located at parking area 5G for the Kankakee River and 5A for Tamarack Lake.
-A maximum 12-volt electric motor for lakes, gas motors allowed on the river.
+- Boat ramps are located at parking area 5G for the Kankakee River and parking area 5A for Tamarack Lake.
+A maximum 12-volt electric motor is allowed on the lake.
+Gas motors are allowed on the river.

-- Shoreline fishing is located along the drainage ditches and Kankakee River.
+- Shoreline fishing is located along the drainage ditches and the Kankakee River.

-- Kingsbury has a 30-acre lake that is stocked every other year with channel catfish.
+- Kingsbury has a 30-acre lake that is stocked with channel catfish every other year.

-- Maps are located in the self-service area and online.
-Kingsbury has three refuges where hunting is prohibited.
+- Maps are available in the self-service area and online.
+Kingsbury FWA has three refuges where hunting is prohibited.
 These refuges are clearly marked.
-Kingsbury is 7,280 acres of brush, crop fields, warm season grasses, wetlands and woods.

-- Daily check-in is required or all species.
-See the hunting and trapping guide for seasons and bag limits.
+- See the Indiana Hunting & Trapping Guide for seasons and bag limits.

-- Advanced registration is required for wild turkey, dove hunting and some waterfowl hunting.
+- Advance registration is required for wild turkey, dove hunting and some waterfowl hunting.

-- Reserve waterfowl hunters are required to claim their spot before 4:30 a.m. local time.
-Daily waterfowl drawings begin at 4:30 a.m. local time.
-Waterfowl hunting hours end at 1 p.m. local time during the regular season.
-Reserve days are Tuesday, Thursday and Sunday.
+- Reserve waterfowl hunters are required to claim their spot before 4:30 a.m.
+CT when drawings begin.
+Waterfowl hunting hours end at 1 p.m.
+CT during the regular season.
+Reserve days are Tuesdays, Thursdays and Sundays.

-- Kingsbury Fish and Wildlife Area office operates a deer and turkey check station.
+- The Kingsbury FWA office operates a deer and turkey check station.

 - Only male (cock) pheasants may be taken.
-Put and take pheasant hunts are not offered.
+No put-and-take pheasant hunts are offered.

 - There are a combination of blinds and stakes for waterfowl hunting.
 These spots are available seven days a week.
 Additional spots are available on Wednesdays and Sundays.

-- Kingsbury does not provide boats.
-The majority of hunting spots will require the use of a boat; however, there are a number of walk in spots to hunt waterfowl.
+- Kingsbury FWA does not provide boats.
+The majority of hunting spots require the use of a boat; however, there are a number of walk-in spots to hunt waterfowl.

 - Registration for turkey hunting is typically in January with an online drawing.
-Kingsbury has 12 spots daily, and holds a no-show drawing at 4:30 a.m. local time.
+Kingsbury has 12 spots daily and holds a no-show drawing at 4:30 a.m.
+CT.

-Registration at the office to scout, fish, hike, berry pick, mushroom hunt and wildlife watch is not required.
-There is no camping available.
+- Registration at a self-service kiosk to scout, fish, hike, berry pick, mushroom hunt, and wildlife watch is required.

-- Fees for the range are $4 a day for age 18 and older, $2 a day for younger than 18 (under 18 must be accompanied by an adult), $10 a day for a family (ex: 2 adults and 2 children).
+- Fees for the shooting range are $4 a day for age 18 and older, $2 a day for younger than 18 (under 18 must be accompanied by an adult), $10 a day for a family (example: 2 adults and 2 children).

 - The range has 37 shooting positions: 10 positions at 50 yards, five positions at 100 yards, 18 positions at 10, 15 or 25 yards, and four shotgun stations.